Warning: This page uses Cascading Style Sheets. We recommend you upgrade to a current version of your favourite browser.

 For an overview of how the above programmes are used at UCL, and how they interact with one another, please see our interplay diagram.
 It also contains links to various external websites, from where you can obtain the programmes.

-These programs have been used extensively in theoretical studies of the organic solid state, but the main references, which should be included in all publications arising from the use of these programs are:
+This program has been used extensively in theoretical studies of the organic solid state, but the main reference, which should be included in all publications arising from the use of this program is:

 How to obtain the software